 SA3 thanks CT4 for the LS on Out of sync T-ID handling for AIoT.

-SA3 removed T-IDn+1 from the Nadm_SecTID_Get service operation in the attached CR.
+SA3 removed T-ID_n-1 and T-ID_n+1 from the Nadm_SecTID_Get service operation in the attached CR.

+SA3 kindly asks CT4 to define either a new or a modified service operation for the T-ID Update in the ADM.

 2 Actions